Overall Best Pick: A2 Hosting

 1. A2 Hosting

-The cheapest, of course, is the shared option, which starts at only $3.70 a month.
-It basically comes with:
+Why We Like A2 Node.js Hosting: The cheapest package, of course, is shared Node.js hosting, which starts at only $3.70 a month.

 - Anytime money-back guarantee